nvpro-samples/gl_dynamic_lod/README.md

 In common.h you can set ```USE_COMPACT_PARTICLE``` to 1 to reduce the size of the particles to a single vec4 by giving all particles the same world size.
 This mode allows rendering around 130 million particles on NVIDIA hardware, twice as much as the default 0 setting.

 #### Building
 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.

-It is recommended to use the [build_all](https://github.com/nvpro-samples/build_all) cmake as entry point, it will also give you options to enable/disable individual samples when creating the solutions.
+If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

 #### Related Samples
 [gl_occlusion_culling](https://github.com/nvpro-samples/gl_occlusion_culling) makes use of similar OpenGL functionality to perform more accurate visibility culling.